TomOrth/trenton-catalog-system/README.md

 # Technology

 The database used will be postgres.
-The back-end server will be made with Python and Flask.
+The back-end server will be made with Python, Flask, and Psycopg2.
 The front-end will use HTML, CSS, and JavaScript.

 # Installation and Setup